criblpacks/cribl-akamai-rest/README.md

 * Monitor the lag (in Cribl Search or similar) with this search : `dataset="mydataset" input="collection:xxx" |timestats span=5s count(), max(lag), min(lag), percentile(lag,90)`
 * Monitor duplicates with this search `dataset="xxx"  | summarize count() by sha | where count_ > 1`

+## Upgrades

+Upgrading certain Cribl Packs using the same Pack ID can have unintended consequences.
+See [Upgrading an Existing Pack](https://docs.cribl.io/stream/packs#upgrading) for details.

 ## Release Notes

-### Version 0.1.0 - 2025-08-15
+### Version 1.0.0

-External Beta
-* Contains the pipelines for processing Akamai SIEM Integration Security Events
-* Supports either OCSF or Splunk output formats
+Initial release

 ## Contributing to the Pack

 To contribute to the Pack, please connect with us on [Cribl Community Slack](https://cribl-community.slack.com/).
 You can suggest new features or offer to collaborate.

+## License
+This Pack uses the following license: [Apache 2.0](https://github.com/criblio/appscope/blob/master/LICENSE).

 ## Acknowledgments
 Thanks to Sidd Shah - sshah@cribl.io and Simon Duchene - sduchene@cribl.io for creating the Collector configurations and initial pipelines!

-## License
-This Pack uses the following license: [Apache 2.0](https://github.com/criblio/appscope/blob/master/LICENSE).